Before WordPress, it was quite a process to create content and go live with a site of your own — now it’s simply a matter of a few clicks.

 2.)
 What is the focus of your blog and why did you choose that niche?

-My blog focuses on online business.
+My blog focuses on online business and people wanting to start a blog for their business.
 The goal is to help and inspire people who want to succeed online, regardless of their level of expertise: from beginners to seasoned veterans.

 I felt there was a need for a quality resource that would answer and solve this kind of audience’s questions and problems in regards to everything that relates to online business and its different subcategories (such as Internet Marketing, SEO, Blogging and Personal Development) by showing how things are done instead of just telling how much I made online.